Charles Bedaux: Posthumous reputation

 The circumstances of Bedaux's death and his posthumous influence remain subjects of research inquiry.
 Despite his contemporary prominence in the media and in business and consultancy circles, Bedaux was not even mentioned along with F.W.
 Taylor, Hans Renold and Charles Myers in the Making of Scientific Management trilogy by Lyndall Urwick and E.F.L.
 Brech.
 He was also not discussed in Urwick's comprehensive management prosopography The Golden Book of Management.
 The reason for these omissions remain controversial to this day.

 It has also been suggested that, in an attempt to restore Bedaux's reputation, the French government awarded Bedaux a posthumous Légion d'honneur on the grounds that he had actually obstructed the Germans and guarded Jewish property in France.
 But recent research has been unable to prove the existence of this award.

-A street in Tours, the Avenue Charles Bedaux, was named after Bedaux from 1966-2018.
+A street in Tours, the Avenue Charles Bedaux, was named after Bedaux from 1966 to 2018.

 The Château de Candé is open to public visitors, and the main theme of the tour is the Duke and Duchess' wedding there in 1937.
 Many of Bedaux's possessions are on display at the chateau.